 In 2019, INTERPOL reviewed its Rules on the Processing of data (RPD) to ensure that international police cooperation continues to be effective in an increasingly digital world, marked by innovations such as big data and the increasing connectivity of systems.

-The INTERPOL Working Group on the Processing of Information met in March 2019 to begin the review of the RPD, and a progress report will be delivered at the INTERPOL General Assembly in October in Santiago, Chile.
+The INTERPOL Working Group on the Processing of Information met in March 2019 to begin the review of the RPD, and a progress report was delivered at INTERPOL’s 88th General Assembly held in Santiago, Chile in October, 2019.
+The General Assembly approved INTERPOL’s amended Rules on the Processing of Data and decided that the amendments shall enter into force immediately.

 Significant reforms to the ways in which INTERPOL processes and manages data have been introduced to allow for a clearer definition of responsibility and continued effectiveness in response to technological advancements, whilst ensuring that human rights are upheld.
 The reforms however will need to be carefully monitored.